lolmaus/breakpoint-slicer/README.md

     $grids: 1;
     @for $i from 2 through total-slices() {
       $grids: add-grid($i at bp($i)); }

+## Using the no-query fallback

+Breakpoint Slicer supports the Breakpoint's no-query fallback.
+Just set the `$breakpoint-no-query-wrappers` variable to true and provide a fallback class as an argument to any Breakpoint Slicer mixin:

+    $breakpoint-no-query-wrappers:  true

+    .element
+      +at(2, .touch)
+        color: red

+produces:

+    @media (min-width: 400px) and (max-width: 600px) {
+      .element {
+        color: red; } }

+    .touch .element {
+      color: red; }

 Using Breakpoint Slicer together with vanilla Breakpoint or Respond To